-Second, was do every gig you get offered.
+Second.
+Do every gig you get offered.
 Do not discriminate.
 I was hearing this advice from one of the most amazing jazz guitarists who has ever lived.
 He was telling me all about the crazy and hilarious gigs he did when he was first starting out.
 I thought to myself that this was right up my alley.
 I was proficient in all of the contemporary styles of music - rock, funk, Afro-beat, latin, country, acoustic singer-songwriter - so I did all kinds of gigs for many years.

 Most people I know who make a living as a musician in NYC do something other than just play.
 Sure, you can survive playing your instrument every night for $50-$150 playing at a restaurant or jazz club if you are lucky, but other lucrative work exists that can potentially allow you to start saving some money!
-Teaching, composing/arranging, jingles and theatre work are all parts of that puzzle.
+Teaching, composing/arranging, jingles, and theatre work are all parts of that puzzle.
 I’ve been fortunate enough to be involved in all of these scenes.

 Being a successful musician and especially being a Broadway/theatre drummer in New York City has some unique requirements.
-You’ve got to be a great player, but also a prepared player who is adaptable, smart and respectful.
-There will always be someone right behind you who is just as technically good as you and is hungry for your gig.
+You’ve got to be a great player, but also a prepared player who is adaptable, smart, and respectful.
+There will always be someone right behind you who is just as technically good as you are and is hungry for your gig.
 My advice is to set yourself apart from the rest of the crowd with these other attributes.
 Being socially aware and able to “fit in” both musically as well as personally is crucial in any close-knit working environment.

-But I certainly don’t want to downplay how critical mastery of your instrument is to success: fitting in musically requires both knowing a wide range of musical styles as well as honing your instinct to know what musical approach is right for any situation.
-Broadway isn’t just one flavor; I consider the kind of instruments or kit I’ll play based on the style or era of music that is being evoked and always stay in close communication with the creative leadership on a project to ensure that my choices support and elevate what the music team is looking to achieve.
+But I certainly don’t want to downplay how critical mastery of your instrument is to success.
+Fitting in musically requires both knowing a wide range of musical styles as well as honing your instinct to know what musical approach is right for any situation.
+Broadway isn’t just one flavor.
+I consider the kind of instruments or kit I’ll play based on the style or era of music that is being evoked and always stay in close communication with the creative leadership on a project to ensure that my choices support and elevate what the music team is looking to achieve.
 Sometimes I’ll have more leeway to make musical choices in line with my personal aesthetic, and at other times I’ll be asked to closely emulate something else stylistically.
 But I’ll always try to find a way to inject my personality or sound as much as possible so that my performance feels authentic & soulful.